EPFL-ICG/WebGL-to-video/README.md

 Unfortunately, the file produced by the `MediaRecorder` is flawed and we need to fix it before the next step.

-Firstly, it seems to be missing some metadata/headers, it can be played but fails to load in video editors (I tested Blender and Kdenlive).
+Firstly, it seems to be missing some metadata/headers, it can be played but fails to load in video editors (we tested Blender and Kdenlive).

 Secondly, the *timestamps* of the frames are most probably wrong.
-When the video is written by `MediaRecorder`, each frame is put at the *real time* that it was captures.
+When the video is written by `MediaRecorder`, each frame is put at the *real time* that it was captured.

 Our rendering often runs below real-time, especially with the additional burden of the recording process.
 Therefore, we want the frames to be played *faster* than according to the times they were taken.